ankicommunity/anki-devops-services/README.md

 | `djankiserv`       | An self-hosted Anki server with a complete API. |
 | `anki-sync-server` | An self-hosted Anki server with basic Sync functionality. |

-<sup>*Instructions: these notes describe the options of the particular setup.
-For a generic tutorial on how to use Docker, you may follow [our guide for beginners at ankicommunity.github.io](https://ankicommunity.github.io/Tutorials/Docker/Howto/).</sup>
+<p><sup>*Instructions: these notes describe the options of the particular setup.
+For a generic tutorial on how to use Docker, you may follow [our guide for beginners at ankicommunity.github.io](https://ankicommunity.github.io/Tutorials/Docker/Howto/).</sup></p>

 ### Configuration files